Rainy1127/Sun-Panels/README.md

 ## How It Works

-- Solar panels generate energy during daylight hours
+- Sun panels generate energy during daylight hours
 - Generation is affected by time of day (reduced at dawn/dusk)
 - Panels must have a clear line of sight to the sky
 - Energy is automatically transferred to adjacent energy-accepting blocks